birdsarah/jeff_bikeandbuild_trivia/pages/About.md

 ####What's all this for, anyway?
 This summer Jeff Goodwin will be helping to lead a Bike & Build trip.
-Along with 33 other young adults, he’ll be peddling 1000 miles from Portland, OR to Bellingham WA.
+Along with 33 other young adults, he'll be peddling 1000 miles from Portland, OR to Bellingham WA.
 Bike & Build is a non-profit organization that raises money and awareness for affordable housing through biking trips.
 In addition to fundraising, Bike & Build trips stop to volunteer with affordable housing orgs along the way.

  * <a href=http://www.driftwest.org/>Check out our
 route. </a>